SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/rest-webapi/in-depth.md

 HTTP/1.1Host: www.yourserver.com
 ```

 This will request the API overview.
-If you use a browser to open `http://crm.example.com/superoffice/api` you will get a web page that says:
+If you use a browser to open `http://crm.example.com/superoffice/api` you will get a webpage that says:

 ```http
 HTTP/1.1 200 OK